 - Does breast pain and tenderness occur with each menstrual period?

 During a breast exam, your doctor will feel for any lumps, and will take notes about the physical qualities of the lumps.
-Your doctor will also show you how to perform breast self-exams if you do not know how.
+If asked, your doctor can also show you how to properly perform a breast self-exam.

-If your doctor detects any abnormal changes, they may perform a mammogram.
-This diagnostic test uses X-ray imaging to view the inside of the breast.
+If your doctor detects any abnormal changes, they may perform a mammogram (or an ultrasound if you are under age 35).
+A mammogram uses X-ray imaging to view the inside of the breast.
 During this test, the breast is placed between an X-ray plate and a plastic plate and compressed, or flattened, to create a clear image.
 This test may cause temporary discomfort or a pinching sensation.
 In some cases, a biopsy (tissue sample from the breast lump) may be necessary if lumps appear to be malignant (cancerous).

-Premenstrual breast pain can be treated effectively with over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs):
+Premenstrual breast pain can be treated effectively with over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as: